There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 Step 3 – Underclock The Memory Clock (Optional)

 You only need to perform this step if you have previously overclocked the memory clock.
-If you have only modified the core clock or haven’t overclocked anything and want to reduce the speed, you should leave the memory clock at its default value.
+If you have only modified the core clock or haven’t overclocked anything and want to reduce the speed, you should leave the memory clock at its initial value.

 There aren’t many additional benefits of going below the default clock, while the main advantage is to retain the better-performing default clock.